-The course deals with quantum mechanics and its applications to the structure of atoms and molecules.
-The topics covered are: the postulates of quantum mechanics and their applications to simple physical systems, including particle in a box; the quantum mechanical model for vibration and rotation of molecules; the hydrogen atom and many electron systems; introduction to the Variation Principle and Hückel's molecular orbital method.
+Quantum mechanics and its applications to the structure of atoms/molecules.
+Topics: the postulates of quantum mechanics and their applications to simple physical systems, including particle in a box; the quantum mechanical model for vibration and rotation of molecules; the hydrogen atom and many electron systems; introduction to the Variation Principle and Hückel's molecular orbital method.
 Credit will be granted for only one of CHEM 331 or CHEM 330.
 Prerequisite: CHEM 232.
 Three credits and tutorial.